Southern Adventist University: Graysville Academy, 1892–1897

 The Graysville Seventh-day Adventist Church was organized on September 8, 1888, and by the fall of 1890, the members had dedicated a church building.
 R.M.
 Kilgore, former president of the Illinois Conference had been asked to supervise the church's work in the Southern United States.
 He had just moved to Graysville and was present for the church dedication.
 As the superintendent for the church's work in the South, Kilgore repeatedly advocated the establishment of a school.

 Kilgore invited George W. Colcord (1843–1902), to come to Graysville and establish a school.
 Colcord was the founder of Milton Academy, which is the forerunner of Walla Walla University.
 The General Conference Education Secretary, W. W. Prescott, along with Kilgore and Colcord worked together to establish the school at Graysville.
 Colcord and his wife Ada began the school.
 The first term began in February, 1892, with 23 students.
 The second term began in September of that year.
 By January 1893 Colcord reported that 62 students were in attendance.
 By 1893 there were three full-time teachers and three part-time teachers.
 Prescott considered the positive attitude of the school's faculty, students and supporters to be indicators of the school's future success and good reason to start other such schools in the South.

 During 1892, Colcord operated the school privately.
-Then, at the session of the Seventh-day Adventist General Conference held at Battle Creek, Michigan, February 17 to March 6, 1893, the church officially took over the school.
+At the session of the Seventh-day Adventist General Conference held at Battle Creek, Michigan from February 17 to March 6, 1893, the church officially took over the school.
 This first school in the South inspired the session to recommend that other schools also be established.

-In the Fall of 1894, Graysville Academy faced a crisis.
+In the fall of 1894, Graysville Academy faced a crisis.
 Fourteen of the members of the Graysville Church were indicted for having violated the Tennessee Sunday law.
 This included Colcord, his nephew, I. C. Colcord, and M. C. Sturdevant, manager of the boys' dormitory.

 The church members found guilty refused to pay the fines, choosing to go to prison instead.
 The imprisonment of the school's leaders resulted in its immediate closing for the rest of the year.
 The students, some of whom were ready to graduate, returned to their homes.